Spectral drawings of the original and the sparsified graphs

 Optional parameters for graph spectral sparsification are also allowed:

-2) Using option "-c 100" will stop adding off-tree edges if a relative condition number of 100 is reached, which is based on estimated generalized eigenvalues (relative condition number) .
-If no parameter is given by the user, a default value of "-c 50" is used.
+2) Using option "-c 100" will allow GRASS to stop adding off-tree edges when a relative condition number of 100 is reached, based on estimated generalized eigenvalues (relative condition number) .
+If no parameter is given by the user, a default value of "-c 100" is used.

-The output matrices include the original and sparsified Laplacian (w/o edge scaling) matrices "Gmat.mtx" and "Pmat.mtx".
+The output matrices include the original and sparsified Laplacian matrices "Gmat.mtx" and "Pmat.mtx".
 GRASS also reports the final estimated eig_max, eig_min and relative condition number (eig_max/eig_min).
+If the edge scaling function is chosen, the cost function value of each gradient descent step is also printed into a file "cost_vec.m".

 The Matlab code for drawing graphs based on the output Laplacian matrices also has been provided.
 It allows spectral graph drawing of the original and sparsified graph Laplacians using their first two or three non-trivial eigenvectors as coordinates (e.g. x, y, and z coordinates).
 The spectral graph drawing function here will only work for connected graphs.
 Another option that uses the Matlab internal drawing function is also offered.